Sitecore/Commerce-Connect-StarterKit/README.md

-This is the home of the Sitecore Commerce Connect StarterKit
+## Sitecore Commerce Connect StarterKit

+The Sitecore Commerce Connect StarterKit is a sample project showing how to create a custom connector for Commerce Connnect, in this case nopCommerce is used as the External eCommerce System.

 For download of binary packages and documentation go to [Releases] (https://github.com/Sitecore/Commerce-Connect-StarterKit/releases)  by following the link